tc39/how-we-work/champion.md

 > The committee expects to devote time to examining the problem space, solutions and cross-cutting concerns

 Leading up to Stage 1,
 - **Identify a champion (or champion group) in committee**.
-Unfortunately, TC39 doesn't have a comprehensive way for non-committee members to find committee mentors/champions for their proposals, but existing forums include [es-discuss mailing list](https://esdiscuss.org); another is the IRC channel #tc39 on Freenode ([instructions](https://freenode.net/kb/answer/chat)).
+Unfortunately, TC39 doesn't have a comprehensive way for non-committee members to find committee mentors/champions for their proposals, but existing forums include [TC39 discourse forum](https://es.discourse.group) and [es-discuss mailing list](https://esdiscuss.org); another is the IRC channel #tc39 on Freenode ([instructions](https://freenode.net/kb/answer/chat)).
 Many TC39 delegates can be found on Twitter as well.
 - **Write an explainer**.
 See [explainer.md](https://github.com/tc39/how-we-work/blob/master/explainer.md) for advice on how to write the introductory document to fulfill the rest of the Stage 1 requirements.
 - **Prepare a presentation** to get the committee thinking about what they want to do in this design area, and if you have specific ideas, make the case for moving in that direction.
 See [presenting.md](https://github.com/tc39/how-we-work/blob/master/presenting.md) for advice about presentations.